Dr. Darren J. Ranco

-I have a joint appointment in the George J. Mitchell Center for Environmental and Watershed Research and in Native American Programs, where I serve as Coordinator of Native American Research.
+I have a joint appointment in the Department of Anthropology, the Senator George J Mitchell Center for Sustainability Solutions, and in Native American Programs, where I serve as Chair of Native American Programs and Coordinator of Native American Research.
 My research focuses on the ways in which indigenous communities in the United States resist environmental destruction by using indigenous diplomacies and critiques of liberalism to protect cultural resources, and how state knowledge systems, rooted in colonial contexts, continue to expose indigenous peoples to an inordinate amount of environmental risk.
 I teach classes on indigenous intellectual property rights, research ethics, environmental justice and tribal governance.
-A member of the Penobscot Indian Nation, I am particularly interested in how better research relationships can be made between universities, Native and non-Native researchers, and indigenous communities.
+A member of the Penobscot Nation, I am particularly interested in how better research relationships can be made between universities, Native and non-Native researchers, and indigenous communities.

-(with Dean Suagee) “Tribal Sovereignty and the Problem of Difference in Environmental Regulation: Observations on ‘Measured Separatism’ in Indian Country.”
+Ranco, Darren, and Dean Suagee.
 2007.
+“Tribal Sovereignty and the Problem of Difference in Environmental Regulation: Observations on ‘Measured Separatism’ in Indian Country.”
 Antipode 39 (4): 691-707.

-“The Indian Ecologist and the Politics of Representation: Critiquing the Ecological Indian in the Age of Ecocide.”2007.
+Darren Ranco.
+2007.
+“The Indian Ecologist and the Politics of Representation: Critiquing the Ecological Indian in the Age of Ecocide.”
 In Perspectives on the Ecological Indian: Native Americans and the Environment, Michael Harkin and David Rich Lewis, eds.
 Lincoln: University of Nebraska Press, pp. 32-51.